Lewy09-Tm25/supervised-capstone-2/README.md

 The folder `Barbella et al. replication` consists of the code for replicating the methodology of state-of-the-art research in this domain.
 [Paper](https://www.sciencedirect.com/science/article/pii/S0167865523000132?via%3Dihub).

+The file `experiments and analysis` consists of general analysis and insights we obtained from the datasets.

+The folder `papers` consists of the research papers that were surveyed in order to understand the overall idealogy behind SOTA research in this field.

 The datasets on which the evaluation was conducted are as follows:
 1. Heat Index\
    a.
 The Heat Vulnerability Index (HVI) dataset shows NYC neighborhoods whose residents are more at risk for dying during and immediately following extreme heat.
 It uses a statistical model to summarize the most important social and environmental factors that contribute to neighborhood heat risk.\